We're here to help!CALL TODAY: 954-568-3636

 During a wrongful death lawsuit, an attorney can guide a personal representative is seeking a wide range of damages.
 Certain damages are for the benefit of the estate, while other damages are for specific survivors.

 There also are more specific rules attached to these damages.
 For example, when a decedent leaves behind children, the damages those children are entitled to vary depending on whether they are minors (under the age of 25 years) or adults.

 Another possible type of damages available in FL wrongful death suits is punitive damages.
 These are only available under certain circumstances.
 The personal representative must be able to prove that the at-fault party was malicious or reckless in causing the accident and your loved one’s death.
 The more egregious or extreme the at-fault party’s conduct, the stronger your claim for punitive damages.

-To learn more about the types of damages available after your loved one’s death and the potential value of these damages, talk with a wrongful death attorney from the Law Offices of David I. Fuchs as soon as possible.
+To learn more about the types of damages available after your loved one’s death and the potential value of these damages, talk with a wrongful death attorney from David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.

 Attorney David Fuchs will conduct an in-depth investigation into the fatal accident in order to determine who was responsible, which party is liable for compensating your family, and whether there are any relevant insurance policies.

 When there is a relevant insurance policy, attorney Fuchs will pursue an insurance claim.
 This can be a more efficient way of obtaining a fair wrongful death settlement without going through the time and expense of a trial.

 Under Florida law, a wrongful death lawsuit must be commenced within two years of the date of decedent’s death.